robblovell/build-your-own-radar/README.md

 |-------------|----------|-------------------------------------------------|
 | Tech3       | FALSE    | A thing's description, useful information here! |

-and so on for the other sheets.
+and so on for the other quadrant sheets.

 ### Sharing the sheet